 #7: Managing Your Listing

 As a full-time Central Ohio real estate agent, I have systems in place to help me manage the follow-ups, feedback, and showings.
-Plus, since I’ve been doing this for years, I don’t have to take time figuring out how to manage your listing.
+Since I’ve been doing this for many years, there’s no learning curve for me to figure out how to manage and sell your home listing.

 #8: After An Offer Is Accepted: Inspections, Appraisals, & Title Issues

 After you slug through dealing with buyers and you’ve finally accepted an offer, that’s when the real headaches start.
 Now you have to deal with home inspections, appraisal, and title.
 Every one of these is full of pitfalls and potential deal killers.

 Inspections can range from radon to pests to water.
 The home inspectors represent the home buyer, and it is literally the inspectors’ job to find things wrong with your property.
 Even with newer homes and renovated homes, inspectors will produce a list of issues with the home.